 North Plain grid

 The morphotypes in the North Plain grid were highly connected, as in the other abyssal plain grid, despite the network being less complex.
 As in the PAP Central grid, strong associations between the mobile deposit feeding Iosactis vagabunda, Elpidiidae spp. and Ophiuroidea are likely related to these organisms aggregating around patches of detritus.
-Similarly, these mobile morphotypes are found to aggregate with sessile organisms (in this case, Amphianthus bathybium and Stalked tunicate).
+Similarly, the network analysis suggests that these mobile morphotypes are found to aggregate with sessile organisms (in this case, Amphianthus bathybium and Stalked tunicate Fig. 2).
 I. vagabunda was found to have mutual dependencies with A. bathybium and Elpidiidae spp., in contrast to the relationships of these two pairs at PAP Central.
 At PAP Central, I. vagabunda is dependent on A. bathybium and on Elpidiidae spp., but the latter relationship is via dependencies on Ophiuroidea and Oneirophanta mutabilis (which is not present at the North Plain).
 Thus, the dependency of Elpidiidae spp. on Ophiuroidea at the North Plain is the reverse of the dependency between these morphotypes at PAP Central.
 These differences in the network of the North Plain from that of PAP Central suggest that the relative decrease in the density of I. vagabunda and the increases in the densities of Ophiuroidea and Elpidiidae spp. alter the relationships between these morphotypes and potentially the community function there.

 Contrasting interspecific distributions

 Despite most common morphotypes having non-random distributions across both abyssal hill and plain habitats, some morphotypes had different interspecific distributions between these habitats.
 The anemone Amphianthus bathybium was non-randomly distributed at PAP Central, but randomly distributed in the other two grids (Table 2, Fig. 1).
 Porifera, its host, was similarly non-randomly distributed at PAP Central, and also in the Hill grid, but randomly distributed at the North Plain.
-Again, where the distributions were determined to be random, the abundances of these morphotypes may be too low to detect any patterns.
+Again, where the distributions were determined to be random, this randomness may be a true signal or the abundances of these morphotypes and the weakness of the signal may be too low to detect any patterns.
+Note though that because there is no significant correlation with abundance and non-random spatial behaviour (p=0.4748) any non-random signal for low abundance morphotype would have to be weak to not be detected.
 Similarly, the lack of detection of any dependency between these two morphotypes at the Hill and North Plain grids, in contrast to that found at PAP Central, may also be related to relative low densities of one or both morphotypes at these sites.
 However, both live and dead Porifera provide substrate to which A. bathybium attaches (Riemann-Zürneck, 1987), and the distribution of such stalks was found to be random at another abyssal site (Beaulieu, 2001), complicating the analysis of this morphotype association pair.

 .

 Spatial considerations

-Organisms may aggregate or associate differently , a situation which occurred at the abyssal plain sites for some organism pairs.
-At PAP Central, the dependency direction between Cnidarian sp.7 with Peniagone spp., a minor pair in terms of , was scale-dependent.
+Organisms may aggregate or associate differently in different areas and at different scales, a situation which occurred at the abyssal plain sites for some organism pairs.
+At PAP Central, the dependency direction between Cnidarian sp.7 with Peniagone spp., a minor pair in terms of abundance, was scale-dependent.
 By contrast, at the North Plain site, both dependencies of the dominant Iosactis vagabunda (with Amphianthus bathybium and with Elpidiidae spp.) changed orientation with scale.
 This suggests that at some scale, Elpidiidae spp. may be highly dependent on others, with the network being highly centred on this organism.